mickvangelderen/modern-computer-architecture/README.md

 Also runtime measuring functionality was added because the Microblaze doesn't support profiling with gprof.
 Multiple precompiled binaries can be found within.

+The files that have been changed are:

+	x264/x264.c
+	x264/common/pixel.c
+	x264/rvex/*

+Also librt was added to the linker flags for clock_gettime and related functions and of course x264/rvex/rvex.c was added to the source files.

 ## src/

-Some (maybe outdated) test programs that might us the rvex interface or not. pixel.h supplies some x264 data types and macros.
+Some test programs that might use the rvex interface and are slightly outdated with respect to the rvex interface in x264/rvex/. pixel.h supplies some x264 data types and macros.